borntofrappe/game-development/03 Match Three/Prep/Swap 2/README.md

 board[highlightedTile.y][highlightedTile.x].y = tempY
 ```

-It's not enough to change the position of the tiles in `board`.

 ## Tween

 The previous snippet works to modify the board and the coordinates immediately.
-With the `timer` module however, the change in coordinates is nested in the callback function of `Timer.tween()`
+With the `timer` module, however, the change in coordinates is nested in the callback function of `Timer.tween()`

 ```lua
 -- swap in board